Codedestiny1/Cyber/README.md

 "curl -L -O https://raw.githubusercontent.com/elastic/beats/7.6/deploy/docker/filebeat.docker.yml" to get the filebeat configuration file.
 You can do the same method for metricbeat in the metricbeat folder.
 Do "docker pull docker.elastic.co/beats/metricbeat:7.6.2" or
 "curl -L -O https://raw.githubusercontent.com/elastic/beats/7.6/deploy/docker/metricbeat.docker.yml"

 You will have to configure your filebeat/metricbeat YAML configuration files and ansible hosts configuration files to your specific network IP addresses and ports you have configured on the cloud or on-premise.
+For AnsibleHost web 1 and 2 are found under webservers and ELKServer is found under elk.

 - [AnsibleHost](https://github.com/Codedestiny1/Cyber/blob/main/Ansible/HostConfiguration.txt)
 - [FilebeatConfiguration](https://github.com/Codedestiny1/Cyber/blob/main/Ansible/FilebeatConfiguration.txt)